JerryHol/bhconfig/README.md

   - Hsarus' Iron Heel (Chain Boots) only if filter = 0
   - The Ward (Gothic Shield) only if filter = 0
   - Wall of the Eyeless (Bone Shield) only if filter = 0
+- Identified unique and set tiers added
+- Classic uniques/sets added for use with classic automatically

 * Socketables:
 - Tier 3